Menu

 Second Chances

-Under the program taxpayers do not face prosecution and can have penalties reduced or eliminated.
+Under this program, taxpayers do not face prosecution and can have penalties reduced or eliminated.
 You still need to pay any taxes owing, plus related interest.
-There are certain criteria that must be met, including the requirement that an application for the program be made before the CRA has contacted the taxpayer regarding the tax years in question.
+One requirement for the program is that a taxpayer must apply before the CRA has contacted them regarding the tax years in question.

 Keeping Records

-You are required to keep records of anything that is needed to establish or back up the information on your return (e.g., bank and credit card statements).
-The CRA states that taxpayers should keep their financial records and any supporting documentation for a period of six years from the date of filing.
+You need to keep records of anything that is needed to establish or back up the information on your return (e.g., bank and credit card statements).
+The CRA requires that you keep financial records and any supporting documentation for a period of six years from the date of filing in most cases.

 Assessments